Our approach, targets & policy

 To help transition to a circular economy, we're providing logistics to underpin the movement of materials so individuals and businesses can have more opportunities to reuse, repurpose and recycle items.

-We also convene the Revamp Network to provide a collaborative cross-sector forum for stakeholders to help find new and innovative solutions to responsible production and consumption of goods.
+As a facilitator and coordinator of the Revamp Network, we collaborate with businesses, not-for-profits and industry bodies to help find new and innovative solutions to the responsible production and consumption of goods.